 PUBLICATION ETHICS AND EVALUATION PROCESS

-The articles sent to the Journal is pre-reviewed by the assistant editors in line with the above-mentioned criteria and our submission guidelines.
-The manuscripts, which are considered as incompatible with the publication ethics criteria and our submission guidelines, are either returned to their authors in order for them to reorganize their articles or directly rejected.
-The grounds for the rejection at this point arises from the facts that the article in question does not comply with the publication ethics or guidelines of the Journal, that the author has not fell in line with the submission guidelines, that the article in question is outside the scope of the Journal and/or that it does not have the necessary academic aptitude to be published in the Journal of Security Strategies.
+Manuscripts presented to the Journal are first reviewed by the editors in accordance with the abovementioned criteria and publication principles.
+The manuscripts which are deemed to comply with these criteria or publication principles are returned to the author by putting forth the necessary corrections to be made or directly rejected.
+The rejection decision at this stage of the process may be taken due to the fact that the manuscript does not comply with the publication ethics and principles of the Journal, the manuscript does not comply with the writing rules of the Journal, the manuscript is out of the scope of the Journal and/or the manuscript does not have the academic qualifications to be published in the Journal of Security Strategies.

 Authors, who send articles in a foreign language to the Journal, are obliged to get their work proof-read by a native speaker academic who is considered as an expert on their field and to provide an evidence of this proof-reading.
 The proof-reading process may also be carried out by the editors of the Journal by out-sourcing a native speaker, provided that the payment for proof-reading is paid by the author.

 The authors whose articles have been published in the Journal of Security Strategies are considered as natural peer-reviewers of the Journal and they are obliged to perform a peer-review at least once upon the request of the Editors.